Solutions Search Results

 The City of Milwaukee’s three-pronged business and community engagement strategy includes incentives, education and outreach, and recognition to encourage local businesses and K-12 schools to join BBC-MKE and implement energy efficiency projects in their buildings.

-Shari’s Café & Pies identified the potential for substantial water and energy savings through upgrades to the dipperwells at their 24-hour restaurants.
-The new wells resulted in an average of 35% reduction in total water use, with some restaurants achieving as much as 50%.
+By upgrading the dipperwells at its 24-hour restaurants, Shari’s Café & Pies achieved an average 35% reduction in total water use, with some restaurants achieving as much as 50%.

-To improve the city’s energy management process, Boston implemented a programmatic overhaul to how energy data was collected, analyzed, and reported.
-Boston incorporated a blend of in-house and outsourced strategies to optimize resources and staff availability.
+To improve the city’s energy management process, Boston implemented a programmatic overhaul, including a blend of in-house and outsourced strategies, to optimize how energy data was collected, analyzed, and reported.

 A recent report released by Lawrence Berkeley National Laboratory (LBNL) explores currently available AFDD technologies for commercial buildings.
 AFDD, or Automated Fault Detection and Diagnostics, is a growing family of technologies that are increasingly being adopted in many commercial building sectors.